syncfusion-content/javascript-docs/js/Diagram/Tooltip.md

 ### Disable default tooltip

 To disable the default tooltip, You need to set "null" to the `tooltip` property of the object `selectedItems`.
-Following code snippet illustrates how to disable default tooltip.
+The following code example illustrates how to disable default tooltip.

 {% highlight js %}